 2. Paw Wipes After Every Outdoor Walk

 Dogs absorb most environmental allergens through their paws.
 Keep fragrance-free pet wipes by the door and wipe all four paws after every outdoor trip.
-This alone can reduce allergy symptoms by 30-40%.

 3. Omega-3 Fatty Acids